Show of Force

 How I made infrared photos:

-This project required disassembling my camera and removing the normal sensor filter which blocks infrared and ultraviolet light.
+This project required disassembling my camera and removing the standard sensor filter, which blocks infrared and ultraviolet light.
 Then I added a filter to the lens that blocks most visible and ultra-violet light.
+A lot of the conversion equipment came from Kolari Vision.